When is 13 Reasons Why season 4 released? What’s going to happen?

 - Grace Saif as Ani Achola

-Following appearances within the first and second seasons, Katherine Langford didn’t characteristic in season three as Hannah Baker, although it’s not out of the realms of chance that her character might reappear in flashbacks subsequent season.
-Likewise her on-screen dad and mom, Kate Walsh as Olivia Baker and Brian d’Arcy James as Andy Baker.
+Following appearances within the first and second seasons, Katherine Langford didn’t characteristic in season three as Hannah Baker, although it’s not out of the realms of risk that her character may reappear in flashbacks subsequent season.
+Likewise her on-screen mother and father, Kate Walsh as Olivia Baker and Brian d’Arcy James as Andy Baker.

-The homicide of Bryce Walker was central to season three, so whereas Justin Prentice’s character is now six toes beneath, it’s potential he might reappear in flashbacks – and simply because Bryce is gone, that doesn’t completely rule out additional appearances from Brenda Robust as his mom Nora.
+The homicide of Bryce Walker was central to season three, so whereas Justin Prentice’s character is now six toes below, it’s potential he may reappear in flashbacks – and simply because Bryce is gone, that doesn’t completely rule out additional appearances from Brenda Robust as his mom Nora.

 *SPOILERS FOR SEASON THREE FOLLOW*